facebookarchive/wit-windowsphone-sdk/README.md

 <wit:WitMicButton />
 ```

-Than we need to enter our access token so Wit.AI knows what instance we are querying.
+Than we need to enter our access token so Wit.ai knows what instance we are querying.
 You can grab it from your Wit console, under Settings\Access Token.

 ```